Angioplasty and stents

 After an angioplasty most people return to normal, everyday activities within 1–2 days of returning home, and can usually return to work after a week.

 Remember that having an angioplasty is not a cure for heart disease.
 Your symptoms may have stopped, but you will still need to make, and maintain, changes to your lifestyle to prevent the angina returning.
 The best way to prevent further heart disease is to reduce or remove any risk factors.
-Every risk factor you reduce or remove can have a major effect on lowering your chances of having further heart disease problems, such as angina or a heart attack.
+Every risk factor you reduce or remove can have a major effect on lowering your chances of having further heart disease problems, eg, angina or a heart attack.

 Learn more about: